oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Given the nature of the token-mediating backend pattern, there is no need for persistent token storage in the browser.
 When needed, the application can always use its cookie-based session to obtain an access token from the token-mediating backend. {{token-storage}} provides more details on the security properties of various storage mechanisms in the browser.

-Note that even when the access token is stored out of reach of malicious JavaScript code, the attacker still has the ability to request the access token from the token-mediating backend.
+Be aware that even when the access token is stored out of reach of malicious JavaScript code, the attacker still has the ability to request the access token from the token-mediating backend.

 ##### Using Sender-Constrained Tokens

 Using sender-constrained access tokens is not trivial in this architecture.
 The token-mediating backend is responsible for exchanging an authorization code or refresh token for an access token, but the JavaScript application will use the access token.
-Using a mechanism such as {{DPoP}} would require proof generation for a request to the authorization server in the JavaScript application, but use of that proof by the token-mediating backend.
+Using a mechanism such as {{DPoP}} would require splitting responsibilities over two parties, which is not a scenario defined by the specification.
+Use of DPoP in such a scenario is out of scope for this document.

 #### Summary

-To summarize, the architecture of a token-mediating backend is more complicated than a browser-only application, but less complicated than running a proxying BFF.
+The architecture of a token-mediating backend is more complicated than a browser-only application, but less complicated than running a proxying BFF.
 Similar to complexity, the security properties offered by the token-mediating backend lie somewhere between using a BFF and running a browser-only application.

 A token-mediating backend addresses typical scenarios that grant the attacker long-term access on behalf of the user.
 However, due to the consequence of access token theft, the attacker still has the ability to gain direct access to resource servers.

-When considering a token-mediating backend architecture, it is strongly recommended to go the extra mile and adopt a full BFF as discussed in {{pattern-bff}}.
-Only when the use cases or system requirements would prevent the use of a proxying BFF should the token-mediating backend be considered as viable alternative.
+When considering a token-mediating backend architecture, it is strongly recommended to evaluate if adopting a full BFF as discussed in {{pattern-bff}} is a viable alternative.
+Only when the use cases or system requirements would prevent the use of a proxying BFF should the token-mediating backend be considered over a full BFF.